Skip to Content

-The weather has chilled and what could be better than a smooth, creamy soup at the end of the day?
+The weather will start to chill soon, and what could be better than a smooth, creamy soup at the end of the day?

 Savory Roasted Butternut Squash Soup

-Once you buy the butternut squash for this recipe, you probably have all the ingredients in your fridge or pantry.
+Once you buy the butternut squash for this recipe, you’ll probably have all the ingredients in your fridge or pantry.

 You can also use butternut squash cubes if you’d rather not deal with peeling them.
 You’ll need to adjust the baking time to 10 to 15 minutes less, as the smaller pieces will cook faster.